 As different people we each have a unique experience of growing up.
 Unmothered children is a term I understand as growing up in a family where we did not have all of our needs met.
 There were significant times where we were not seen, heard or acknowledged and we had to adapt our true self to fit in.
 This unmothering is also known as developmental trauma or disrupted early attachment.
 It often goes alongside childhood sexual abuse though not always.
 All of my training and practices give me the understanding, experience and tools to enable me to access the gates of the conscious mind and travel within.
 Beginning to unravel and make sense of past experiences and current symptoms.

-Counselling & Psychotherapy and/or energy healing can help you begin to unravel your story and history.
+Counselling & Psychotherapy and/or creative self expresion are safe ways for you to begin to unravel your story and history.

-Both these innovative practitioners seem to be saying the same thing here, we are finding ways to connect with our core self or our bright spark at the centre, though delving deep underneath our conscious awareness into our primitive brain structures, where the sensation relating to the original wound is held, then working with that in a safe contained therapeutic space to allow for its remembering, recognition and release.
+All of these innovative practitioners seem to be saying the same thing here, we are finding ways to re-connect with our core self, our bright spark, or self energy at our centre, though delving deep underneath our conscious awareness into our primitive brain structures, where the sensation relating to the original wound is held, then working with that in a safe contained therapeutic space to allow for its remembering, recognition and release.

 I am finding in my practice now that all of my training and therapies on offer combine well and join up to enable you to experience a deeper healing and help find a true re connection to that bright spark at your centre.
 Your true self uncovered.